 Living a hectic, deadline driven, high octane life is not a requirement for living in the 21st century – it’s an option.
 We don’t have to continue these stressful habits that we’ve learned from our parents and our over-caffeinated peers and also from a culture that values material goods and profits way more than it values resilience, inner peace and personal growth.
 In order to survive the expansion and exponential growth of the age we live in, we can and MUST adopt new strategies to help us change ourselves, our habits, our working conditions and ultimately the stressed out world that causes us to be this way.

-How can you lessen the stress in your life today and start living your best life?
-Because we all know less stress is best.
+Ask yourself how can you lessen the stress in your life today and start living your best life – because we all know less stress is best.